stanislaw/CompositeOperations/Documentation/Index.md

 });
 ```

-## Each operation yields itself to the block

-All operations yield themselves into the block they declare (like `yield self` is done in Ruby world).

-...

 ## Finish rules.

-Non-composite operations: `COOperation` and `COSyncOperation` always must be finished somewhere inside their operation blocks.
+Non-composite operations: `COOperation` and `COSyncOperation` must always be finished somewhere inside their operation blocks.

 Composite operations: transactional and cascade must not be finished since they automatically become finished when all their sub-operations are done.